DPI releases July 1 general school aids estimates

-The Wisconsin Department of Public Instruction released its estimates of the general school aids each public school district will receive for the 2020-21 school year.
+The Wisconsin Department of Public Instruction released an estimate of the general school aids each public school district will receive for the 2020-21 school year.

 Other area school districts estimates for the 2020-21 school year are: